lokesh-b-ethirajan/jlc/README.md

 It becomes application's responsibility to handle such conditions and retry the update.

+While the Pessimistic Locking could solves the problem, it could create a lock contention in highly concurrent applications.

 Java Lock Corodinator illustrates a method where you can queue the database updates and execute them atomically.